aws-amplify/amplify-flutter/CONTRIBUTING.md

 $ dart pub global activate melos
 $ melos bootstrap
 ```
+> Note: If you already cloned the project and forgot `--recurse-submodules`, run `git submodule update --init --recursive`.

 > Note: If you don't include `melos` on your path, you may execute `dart pub global run melos bootstrap` instead of the last command above.